giordano-lucas/dex-cyclic-arbitrage/index.md

 ## Clustering improvement

 If we increase the quality of the embedding, the clustering quality should increase as well.
 However, we can further back test the clustering algorithm by comparing KMeans with BDscan for instance.
-## Hyper-parameter optimisation

-In this first milestone, we only trained basic model to set up the whole project pipeline.
-We remain to optimise the training capabilities through `hyper-parameter optimisation`.

-To this end, we will use the `talos` library to test various possible architectures for the `autoencoder`.

 # Resources